List of Home and Away characters introduced in 2009: Liam Murphy

 Liam Murphy, played by Axle Whitehead, made his first on-screen appearance on 5 March 2009.
 Musician and presenter Whitehead successfully auditioned for the role.
 Liam was only intended to be in fifteen episodes.
 Whitehead has described Liam as a "bad boy rocker".
 Whitehead draws inspiration from his past experiences with old friends to portray Liam's drug taking.

 Brendan Austin

-Brendan Austin, played by Kain O'Keeffe, made his first on-screen appearance on 25 March 2009.
+Brendan Austin, played by Kain O'Keeffe, made his first appearance on 25 March 2009.
 O'Keefe was cast in the role after appearing in a film with cast members of the serial.
 The Austin family were introduced without Brendan, but the serial revealed that he would debut on-screen after them.
-They also revealed he suffers a mental disability, which causes friction between his brothers Xavier and Hugo.
+They also revealed he suffers a mental disability, which causes friction between his brothers Xavier Austin (David Jones-Roberts) and Hugo Austin (Bernard Curry).